Smart lock vs lockbox vs key safe: what works for which property

 Whatever you pick, the manual section that explains it should:

-- Show a photo of the keypad or dial — there are at least four common smart-lock UIs, none obvious to a first-time guest
+- Show a photo of the keypad or dial: there are at least four common keypad layouts, none obvious to a first-time guest

 - Put the code in a tap-to-copy chip so guests paste instead of typing